 - Talk with your student about what kind of content can be shared on social media and which social media networks they can use

 - Consider creating a family smartphone agreement that outlines all of the rules around safe cell phone use

 - Help your student set up their profiles on the networks you decide are safe for your family.
 We recommend using apps in our Smart Social Green Zone to build a positive digital footprint

 - Consistently monitor their online activity and have your own profiles on the same social networks they use

 - If you see negative behavior, don’t wait for the incident to get worse before talking to your student

 If your student struggles with managing their screen time, help them develop a healthier relationship with their devices:

 - Lead by example and be the digital role model they need.
 If you don’t want your student constantly on their phone, then make sure you unplug when you want them to unplug

-- Instead of taking their devices away, set ground rules.
+- Instead of taking their devices away, set ground rules as the first step.
 Ensure that your student understands the consequences of not following the guidelines.
 This can empower students to self-regulate their screen time

-- Teach your children to use social media as a tool, instead of just as a pastime
+- Teach your children to use social media as a tool to shine online, instead of just as a pastime

 - Collect all of your family’s cell phones before bed each night and charge them in a specific place to avoid having your student check their phone all night